 - Cut Out Of Will

-INTESTACY RULES - DECEASED LEFT NO WILL - PROBATE SOLICITORS
+NO WILL INTESTACY RULES - PROBATE SOLICITORS

 If a person dies without leaving a valid will then The Intestacy Rules dictate and determine who gets what.
 It doesn’t matter what the stated or unstated intentions of the deceased where, the law in the form of the Intestacy Rules decides the issue in the absence of a properly executed will.
 The following is a basic guide to what would happen under the Intestacy Rules: